ari-jpg/ari-jpg.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical Engineering, Columbia University, September 2021 to November 2025 (Anticipated)
+* Ph.D in Electrical Engineering, Columbia University, September 2021 to April 2026
 * M.S. in Electrical Engineering, UMass Lowell, May 2020 to May 2021
 * B.S. in Electrical Engineering (Mathematics Minor), UMass Lowell, September 2015 to December 2019